BayesOpt-UHasselt/Enrichment-Project-2024-TPE/README.md

 > ...

 Therefore, when installing cTPE, you may encounter potential difficulties such as version conflicts of the dependencies.
 However, this does not imply that the provided code is flawed.
-Troubleshooting based on web resources and downgrading selected packages should alleviate these issues.
+Troubleshooting based on web resources (or [troubleshooting.docx](./troubleshooting.docx)) and downgrading selected packages should alleviate these issues.

 # Repository structure